• Instagram

 • Heat a saute pan over high heat.
 Cook the sausage until golden brown.
 With a slotted spoon, transfer to a plate.
 Keep the rendered fat in the pan.

-• Add 2 tablespoon of olive oil to the rendered fat.
+• Add 2 tbsp of olive oil to the rendered fat.
 Add the onions, carrots, apple, and radishes.
 Season with salt & pepper.
 Cook until onions are translucent and veggies are soft.

 • Add the garlic and cook for 1 more minute.
 Remove from heat and let it cool for 5 minutes.